ZeroShork/bridgeipelago-docker/docs/setup.md

 1. Set desired AP to Discord relay options.

 You're free to leave the Advanced Config section as-is unless you know what you're doing.
-Detailed refrences on the .env can be found on the main [Readme](/README.md)
+Detailed references on the .env can be found on the main [Readme](/README.md)

 ## Step 5) Create Python venv + Dependencies (You only need to do this once)

-### Linux / WSL
+### Linux / WSL / MacOS

 1. Create the venv: `python -m venv bridgeipelago`
-1. Join the venv: `source bridgeipelago/bin/activate`
+1. Activate the venv: `source bridgeipelago/bin/activate`
-1. While inside the venv, run: `pip install -r requirements.txt`
+1. Install dependencies: `pip install -r requirements.txt`

 ### Windows Users (Powershell):
 You may need to run `Set-ExecutionPolicy Bypass` to enable scripts.
 1. Create the venv: `py -m venv bridgeipelago`
-1. Join the venv: `./bridgeipelago/Scripts/Activate.ps1`
+1. Activate the venv: `./bridgeipelago/Scripts/Activate.ps1`
-1. While inside the venv, run: `pip install -r requirements.txt`
+1. Install dependencies: `pip install -r requirements.txt`

-### MacOS
-I genuinely have no idea if this is diffrent on OSX.
-I don't really want to go out and spend $600 USD on a test system for a hobby project.
-Let me know I guess lol

 ## Step 6) Finally: Running the Bot
 Ensure you've joined the venv and setup the .env file, then run: `python3 bridgeipelago.py`
 > Windows users may need to run `py bridgeipelago.py` depending on how Python set up its aliases.

-You'll see the bot connect in your Discord channel and join the Archipelago game.
+You'll see the bot connect to your Discord channel and join the Archipelago game.

 # Issues:
 You can join the discord and post in the [tech-support](https://discord.gg/wpdPprvYgX) channel for assistance on setting up the bot.